 My past, present, and future work all revolve around the creation and study of functional nano-systems – combining nano-scale elements, probing them in different ways, and observing their behavior.
 By building new systems, one can encounter new behaviors, and gain insights into physical laws and emergent properties.

-My current work, as a Principle Investigator, involves the creation of hybrid organic / inorganic catalysts, where organic modifications tune the catalytic activity of inorganic materials.
+My current work, as a Principle Investigator, involves the creation of hybrid organic / inorganic catalysts, where organic modifications tune the catalytic activity of inorganic materials; and the development of new and powerful photopatterning methods.
+More details are available at my lab site.

 As a postdoctoral fellow, I studied the non-equilibrium devices known as ratchets, which use local asymmetries on the scale of tens-to-hundreds of nanometers to produce transport of particles such as electrons.
 The transport mechanism is fundamentally different from the common bias-driven transport, and is inspired by biological motors.
 The mechanism has a variety of interesting and unintuitive properties, which make it both a challenging and a highly-rewarding topic to study.
 I survey my past work on this site, in the pages titled “Plasmonics” and “Ratchets“.
 Also see a profile of me at the International Institute of Nanotechnology at Northwestern